grafana/shared-workflows/README.md

 ### Pin versions

-When referencing third-party actions, [always pin the version to a specific commit hash][hardening].
-This ensures that the workflow will always use the same version of the action, even if the action's maintainers release a new version or if the tag itself is updated.
+When using third-party actions, [always pin the version to a specific commit hash][hardening].
+This ensures that the workflow always uses the same version of the action, even if the action's maintainers release a new version or update the Git tag.

-Dependabot can update these SHA references when there are new versions.
-If you include a tag in a commend after the SHA, it can update the comment too.
-For
+Dependabot updates these SHA references when there are new versions.
+If you include a tag in a commend after the SHA, it updates the comment too.
-example:
+For example:

 ```yaml
 - uses: action/foo@abcdef0123456789abcdef0123456789 # v1.2.3